Mode locking: Mode-locking theory

 The value 0.441 is known as the "time–bandwidth product" of the pulse and varies depending on the pulse shape.
-For ultrashort pulse lasers, a hyperbolic-secant-squared (sech2) pulse shape is often assumed, giving a time–bandwidth product of 0.315.
+For ultrashort-pulse lasers, a hyperbolic-secant-squared (sech2) pulse shape is often assumed, giving a time–bandwidth product of 0.315.

 Using this equation, the minimum pulse duration can be calculated consistent with the measured laser spectral width.
-For the HeNe laser with a 1.5 GHz bandwidth, the shortest Gaussian pulse consistent with this spectral width would be around 300 picoseconds; for the 128 THz bandwidth Ti:sapphire laser, this spectral width would correspond to a pulse of only 3.4 femtoseconds duration.
+For the HeNe laser with a 1.5 GHz bandwidth, the shortest Gaussian pulse consistent with this spectral width is around 300 picoseconds; for the 128 THz bandwidth Ti:sapphire laser, this spectral width corresponds to a pulse of only 3.4 femtoseconds.
 These values represent the shortest possible Gaussian pulses consistent with the laser's bandwidth; in a real mode-locked laser, the actual pulse duration depends on many other factors, such as the actual pulse shape and the overall dispersion of the cavity.

 Subsequent modulation could, in principle, shorten the pulse width of such a laser further; however, the measured spectral width would then be correspondingly increased.